Maheesh09/AI-gateway/README.md

 # AI-Powered API Gateway

 A production-grade reverse proxy written in Go.
-Handles JWT authentication, per-key rate limiting using a sliding window algorithm, dynamic route management, and an async AI layer that detects and explains suspicious traffic patterns using Claude.
+Handles JWT authentication, per-key rate limiting using a sliding window algorithm, dynamic route management and an async AI layer that detects and explains suspicious traffic patterns using Claude.

-Built as a personal backend engineering project to demonstrate real distributed systems concepts — not a CRUD app.

 ---

 ## What it does

-Incoming requests hit the gateway, pass through an ordered middleware pipeline (auth → rate limit → route match → proxy), and are forwarded to registered upstream services.
+Incoming requests hit the gateway, pass through an ordered middleware pipeline (auth → rate limit → route match → proxy) and are forwarded to registered upstream services.
 After each request is proxied, a background job is dispatched to an AI worker that analyses recent traffic patterns.
-If the traffic looks suspicious — burst activity, high error rates, scanning behaviour — the worker calls the Claude API, which generates a plain-English explanation and a severity rating.
+If the traffic looks suspicious burst activity, high error rates, scanning behaviour the worker calls the Claude API, which generates a plain-English explanation and a severity rating.
 CRITICAL alerts automatically disable the offending API key until an admin resolves it.

 ```
 Client → Auth middleware → Rate limiter → Route matcher → Reverse proxy → Upstream